shapeshifter/shapeshifter-specification/docs/use-case-descriptions/message-validation.md

 Some causes to reject a message are specific for the type of message and are mentioned in the remainder of this chapter.
 Other causes are more generic and are listed in the table below.

 This list is not all-encompassing: stakeholders are allowed to formulate other reasonable causes to reject a message, as long as it is clearly explained in the RejectionReason field.
+Adding the cause of rejection helps the receiving implementation to quickly resolve the issue.
 This field can contain multiple reasons for rejections (separated by a semicolon).

 | RejectionReason                  | Cause of rejection                                                                                                                                                                                                    |
 |---|---|